-- Incorporate resume and cover letter tips.
+- Review resume and cover letter tips and make updates.

 - Identify the "decision maker" who can hire you and send a resume and cover letter to that individual in addition to following the directions of the job posting.

 - Make a clear request for a meeting at the end of your cover letter.
-Follow up by phone within a few days to schedule a meeting.

 Step 5: The Sales Call—The Interview

-The interview is your sales call where you must be able to uncover the employer's needs and articulate how your skills will create value for the company.
+The interview is your sales call where you must be able to uncover the employer's needs and articulate how your skills will create value.
 Good preparation and practice are the keys to a successful interview.
-Researching the company will enable you to present your self-knowledge about their product or services.
-Practicing or role playing will help to reduce anxiety before an interview.
-Check out these alumni interview tips for additional guidance.
-Put your knowledge to work by assessing your job search readiness.
-Use the job search readiness checklist.